OpenBSD Home Router

 For the "utility" OS, I decided to use Debian Linux, because I like Debian.
 So, I made a Debian USB installer and booted the apu2 from it.
 There are a few important steps to follow in order to boot the Debian installer into a serial tty (thanks to TekLager for the post on how to boot Debian on an apu2).

-1. Highlight the "Install" boot option (not "Graphical Install")
+- Highlight the "Install" boot option (not "Graphical Install")

-2. Press <tab> to edit the boot entry
+to edit the boot entry - Remove

-3. Remove vga=xxx to disable graphical output
+to disable graphical output - Add

-4. Add console=ttyS0,115200n8 to enable the serial tty
+to enable the serial tty - Press

-5. Press <enter> to boot
+to boot

 Then, I walked through the regular Debian installation.
 However, because the install target disk is pretty small (4GB), the installer couldn't auto-partition the disk.
 So, it was necessary to manually setup disk partitions.
 Here are the settings that I used:

-In order to boot the new Debian installation for the first time, I had to manually edit the boot entry.
-Like before, add console=ttyS0,115200n8 to boot into a serial tty.
+to boot into a serial tty.
 Then, after booting and logging in as root, I configured grub so that it would no longer be necessary to manually edit the boot entry.
 To do that, edit /etc/default/grub and change the following settings:

 GRUB_CMDLINE_LINUX='console=ttyS0,19200n8'